 The Horizon 7.0 is often praised for its solid build quality and stability during workouts.
 Many users like the variety of workout programs offered by Horizon 7.0.
 However, some reviewers feel the incline settings are less steep than they would prefer.
 Compared to higher-end models, the console of the Horizon 7.0 may feel basic to some users.
 It lacks advanced entertainment or connectivity options.

-Horizon 7.0 AT vs Sole F63: Unraveling the Distinctions in Detail
+Horizon 7.0 AT vs Sole F63: Unraveling the Details

 Motor and Performance: